The Ultimate Direct Response Facebook Advertising Guide

 I Am Powerless

 In this option, you use dynamic Facebook Ads.
-Facebook allows you to upload multiple images, headlines and descriptions lines that can be mixed and matched in various ways.
+Facebook allows you to upload multiple images, headlines and description lines that can be mixed and matched in various ways.

 Facebook then will start testing different variations until it finds the best combination.